syncfusion-content/uwp-docs/uwp/Calendar/Customize-Display.md

 ---
 layout: post
 title: Customize Display in UWP Calendar control | Syncfusion
-description: Learn here all about Customize Display support in the Syncfusion UWP Calendar (SfCalendar) control and more.
+description: Learn how to customize the first day of the week and day name display in the Syncfusion UWP Calendar (SfCalendar) control.
 platform: uwp
 control: SfCalendar
 documentation: ug
 ---

-# Customize Display in UWP Calendar (SfCalendar)
+# Customize Display in UWP Calendar

 `SfCalendar` allows customizing the first day of the week and the day name display mode.